sadlil/website/src/content/home/works.md

 Each day more than 1,550,000 room nights are reserved on the site.
 The site is available in 43 languages.</div>
 <div class=exp-work-worked>
  - Building, administering and ensuring reliability of a cloud native ecosystem <br>
- - Maintaining Service SLO and SLA for hybrid Kuberentes cluster
+ - Maintaining Service SLO and SLA for hybrid Kuberentes cluster <br>
- - Building tools to improve monitoring and visibility around the hybrid kubernetes cluster
+ - Building tools to improve monitoring and visibility around the hybrid kubernetes cluster <br>
- - Automating server toils and improves team productivity.
+ - Automating server toils and improves team productivity <br>
 </div>

 ----